calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 # Supertropical Climates (A):

-### Supertropical Extreme Hyperthermal Summer climates (A-X1):
+### Supertropical Extreme Hyperthermal Summer climates (A-X):

-Supertropical Monsoon Extreme Hyperthermal Summer (AWX1):
+Supertropical Monsoon Extreme Hyperthermal Summer (AWX):
 >**THIS CLIMATE DOES NOT CURRENTLY EXIST ON EARTH**

 Chandrapur, India (2100)

-Supertropical Arid Desert Extreme Hyperthermal Summer (ADX1):
+Supertropical Arid Desert Extreme Hyperthermal Summer (ADX):
 >**THIS CLIMATE DOES NOT CURRENTLY EXIST ON EARTH**

 Manama, Bahrain	(2100)